-Bullying is aggressive behaviour, normally repeated over time, which intentionally hurts another student or group physically and/or emotionally.
 Such bullying is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability, or because a child is adopted or is a carer.
 The bullying may be motivated by actual differences or perceived differences.
-Peer on peer bullying/abuse occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in peer on peer abuse is under the age of 18.
-'Peer-on-peer' abuse can relate to various forms of abuse (not just sexual abuse and exploitation)and occurs when there is any kind of physical, sexual, emotional, or financial abuse or coercive control exercised between children both on and offline.
-Crucially it is noted that peer on peer abuse is harmful to the child perpetrator as well as the victim.
+Child on child bullying/abuse occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in child on child abuse is under the age of 18.
+'Child on child' abuse can relate to various forms of abuse (not just sexual abuse and exploitation) and occurs when there is any kind of physical, sexual, emotional, or financial abuse or coercive control exercised between children both on and offline.
+Crucially it is noted that child on child abuse is harmful to the child perpetrator as well as the victim.

 Bullying can be the action of one individual or a group.
-It can be face-to-face, indirect or using technology (social websites, mobile 'phones, text messages, photographs and email).
+It can be face-to-face, indirect or using technology (mobile 'phones, text messages, social media applications, photographs and e-mail).
 This policy is primarily aimed at preventing the bullying of students.